praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. Default Deployer Credentials – give username and password of artifactory (not admin user)
 1. Apply and save
 ### Stage-04:  AWS S3 integration with Jenkins
-1. for S3 integration we will configure aws cli in pipeline itself
+1. for S3 integration we will configure aws cli in the pipeline itself
-1. create credentials for aws cli , use both as secret  text
+1. create credentials for aws cli, use both as the secret  text

 ### Stage-05:  DockerHub integration with Jenkins
 1. go to Manage jenkins >Manage Credentials > system > Add credentials > vault Username-Password Credential